When my eponymous album was released in 2007, this video was posted along with this ridiculous story about its history:

 About twenty years ago, through the eighties, I was recording music that was getting national airplay on college radio.
 The lifestyle was a strain, and my first marriage broke up.
 After that, I basically suffered writer’s block and couldn’t complete a project.
 Then one night about three years ago, my wife tried to wake me up.
 I was drenched in sweat and talking strangely in my sleep, like I was speaking in tongues.
 She said “Eric, wake up,” at which point I said “I’m not Eric, I’m Jakob.”
 It happened again several times.
 She then videotaped me doing this.
 It was pretty strange watching myself on the video.
 I decided to add some graphics and a music bed and created a music video.
 It’s called ‘Nightsweats (Tongues of Jakob)’ and it’s up on YouTube.
 Anyway, I was having trouble sleeping since then, so I recorded the album.
 I’m glad the album is done.
 I’m sleeping again.

 That is not how the song actually came about…

-Two years later, I recorded my own version of the song Tarek had written the German lyrics in my notebook.
-With my German language skills being non-existent, the words are severely mangled to German ears.
+Two years later, I recorded my own version of the song.
+With my German language skills being non-existent, the words are especially mangled to German ears.
 Though the song remained unfinished, in 1995 I created a video around it for a project assignment at Columbia College.
 In 2007 I finally completed the song, re-titling it ‘Nightsweats (Tongues of Jakob)’.
 The butchering of the original German was so thorough that I decided to write out the phonetic gibberish text and claim it as my own under the new title.
 I updated the audio track in my student video project, posting it on YouTube along with the ridiculous promo story in support of the release of my eponymous album.